The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 Introduced as the Hellfire Club's White Queen, Emma Frost spent years as one of the X-Men's most prominent villainesses before her intensely pragmatic and self-serving nature led her to the logical conclusion that it was more in her interest to side with the X-Men than against them.
 See her page for more on her.

-A supremely powerful telepath and one of the original five X-Men, Jean Grey found her Superpowered Evil Side in the Hellfire Club thanks to the corrupting influence of probationary member Jason Wyngarde (who was actually the longtime X-Men foe Mastermind), who sought to mold Jean into the Black Queen through More Than Mind Control in a bid to seize control of the Club for himself.
-Jean's time as the Black Queen was brief, as Mastermind could not control a mutant of her stature for long, and she has not since returned to the Club or to her position as one of the Lords Cardinal.
-See her page for more on her.
+A supremely powerful telepath and one of the original five X-Men, Jean Grey, then imbued with the Phoenix Force, found her Superpowered Evil Side in the Hellfire Club thanks to the corrupting influence of probationary member Jason Wyngarde (who was actually the longtime X-Men foe Mastermind), who sought to mold Jean into the Black Queen through More Than Mind Control in a bid to seize control of the Club for himself.
+Jean's time as the Black Queen was brief, as Mastermind could not control a mutant of her stature for long.
+After her death, she was retconned into having been dopplegänger created by the Phoenix Force, while the actual Jean lay dormant in a healing cocoon.

 The second and by far more prominent Black Queen of the Hellfire Club, Selene is the oldest known living mutant (after she killed the other Externals), born over 14000 years ago, after the fall of Atlantis, but before the age of Conan the Barbarian, and is an ancient enemy of Kulan Gath.
 She doubles as a sorceress and psychic vampire, with a myriad abilities, some of which are magic, some of which are genetic.
 Regal, vain, manipulative, demonic-level pure evil, and extremely hard to permanently get rid of, she is one of the X-Men's most dangerous adversaries.